Currently Browsing:Infectious Diseases

 What causes typhoid fever?

-Typhoid fever is caused by bacteria (S. typhi).
-The bacteria are passed on by eating food or drinking water that has been touched by someone with the disease.
+Typhoid fever is caused by bacteria (Salmonella typhi).
+The bacteria are passed on by eating food or drinking water that has been contaminated by someone with the disease.
 The bacteria are also found in the infected person’s stool.
 You can also get the disease if water used for drinking or washing food is contaminated with sewage containing the bacteria.

-People who recover from typhoid fever still carry the bacteria and can pass them on to other people.
+People who recover from typhoid fever can sometimes still carry the bacteria and can pass them on to other people.

 What are the symptoms of typhoid fever?